Francois-v3/CDNBoxd/README.md

      "attl": ttl for A and AAAA records (second), "dnscountdownratio" : global request rate reduction ratio (default to 1.2).
      "dnscountavgmin": minimum global request rate by node (default to 1.5).
-     "globalthrottlelimit": global request rate growup ratio to throttle (default to 2).
+     "globalthrottlelimit": global request rate growup ratio to throttle (default to 2), only or cdnboxes with targetbw.
      "globalthrottlebwratio": targetbw ratio to activate global request throttle (default to 0.4).
   },
   "httpserver": {